Skip to main content

 Principal is paid in advance

-The principal portion of your mortgage payment is paid in advance, for the following month.
+Conversely, the principal portion of your mortgage payment is paid in advance, for the following month.

 Each principal payment reduces the balance you owe.
 This means that you'll pay interest on a smaller loan balance in the ensuing month.